ytmytm/beos-bsap/README.txt

 The program requires BeOS to be configured for Polish keymap and installed fonts with Polish letters.
-The program also requires SpLocale library. http://bebits.com/app/1869 To use YDP dictionary you have to copy data files from already installed Windows program.
+The program also requires SpLocale library. http://bebits.com/app/1869 For SQL data management, you need Sqlite2 http://bebits.com/app/3156 To use YDP dictionary you have to copy data files from already installed Windows program.
-The best location for them would be the directory with SAP files.
+The best location for them would be the directory with SAP and SQL files.
 You need these files: dict100.dat, dict101.dat, dict100.idx, dict101.idx. (everything lowercase).

 CONFIGURATION
 Upon the first execution the program will ask for directory that contains dictionary files - dvp_1.dic and dvp_2.dic.
 These are SAP dictionary files.
+SQL database (SAP converted into sqlite2 database) - bsapdict.sq2 should be in the very same work directory.
 Of course YDP data files might be in another location.
 This is important - you need to select a directory, not files within it.
 The program keeps its configuration file in /home/config/settings/bsap.
 It is a plain text file that you can edit or, in case of problems, delete.